(1) The definition of a "foreign company"

 The main services offered by a judicial scrivener include submission of application for official registration of companies, corporate bodies, or real estate by an Attorney-in-Fact, and preparation of documents relating to the application.
 If you are involved with companies and corporate bodies as a whole, real estate or financial institutions, your need of a judicial scrivener will be greater.

-The main services offered by an administrative scrivener involve submitting notices and requests to the government and other administrative institutions.
-Many people also engage administrative scriveners to apply for their certificate of eligibility, permission for changing or renewing status of residence, etc.
+The main services offered by an administrative scrivener involve submitting the applications and notifications to the government and other administrative institutions.
+Many people also engage administrative scriveners to apply for their certificates of eligibility, permission for changing status of residence or extension of period of stay, etc.

 Certified public accountant